 Statute of Limitations for Medical Malpractice in Texas

-Texas law imposes strict deadlines for filing medical malpractice lawsuits.
+Texas law imposes strict deadlines for filing Dallas medical malpractice lawsuits.
 In most cases, the statute of limitations is two years from the date of the injury or the end of treatment by the defendant provider.
-However, there are exceptions:
+There are notable exceptions:

-- Discovery Rule: If the injury wasn’t immediately discoverable, the two-year period may begin when the patient first knew or should have known of the injury.
+- Discovery Rule: If the injury was not immediately discoverable, the two-year period may begin when the patient first knew or should have known of the injury.

 - Minors: For children under 12, the statute may be extended until the child’s 14th birthday.